Plus 3 Examples Of SMART Financial Goal-Setting

 Achievable?
 Yes.
 Having saved the same monthly amount for the emergency fund.
 That same cash flow will now be directed to accumulating the down payment.

 Realistic?
 Yes.
 It is both relevant.
-Many people choose to own their home and save for a down payment.
-And the resources are available by reallocating savings once the emergency fund has been established.
+Many people choose to own their homes and save for a down payment.
+Then find a mortgage.
+And her resources will be available by reallocating savings once the emergency fund has been established.

 Time-sensitive?
 Yes.
 To be started in 1 year and completed in 5 years.